Benefits of Squats for Men

 3) Use a weight that is appropriate for your skill level.
 Heavier weights can put more strain on your back, so start with a weight you can handle comfortably and work your way up over time.

 4) Take breaks between sets.
-When doing squats, give yourself plenty of time to rest in between sets so you can perform them with proper form.
+When doing squats, please give yourself plenty of time to rest in between sets so you can perform them with proper form.

 5) Use a squat rack or box to help maintain good form.
 If you’re having trouble keeping your balance, using these tools can help ensure that your squats are done correctly.